 - Be prepared to meet with your assigned mentee

 Check this section periodically for important updates and upcoming events.

 Q: How often should I meet with my Mentee?

 A: We encourage participants to meet for at least one hour per month.

 Q: How long does the relationship last?

 A: We ask that you maintain the relationship for one academic year but hopefully a relationship will be built for a lifetime.

 A: It's up to you and your partner to decide the best way to have your meetings.
 In person meetings are not always possible.
 Some participants are meeting by telephone, Skype, or other virtual methods.

 Q: What is expected of me?

 A: It's simple!!
 We ask for your commitment.
 That's it!
 If you are matched with a Mentor or Mentee, we ask that you maintain communication with your partner for the duration of the program.
-We also ask that you maintain periodic communication with the Umoja/ Moreno Valley College team and let them know how things are going.
+We also ask that you maintain periodic communication with the Umoja/MVC team and let them know how things are going.
 If the relationship is not working out, we need to know!
 We can always rematch the pair, or provide additional program support for pairs in need, but we can only help if you ask!